Learning robust marking policies for adaptive mesh refinement: Numerical results

 In \Cref{fig:ex1a-cd} (left), we plot the global error estimate $\eta_k$ as a function of dofs for 9 distinct AMR policies with $\theta\in\{0.1,\ldots,0.9\}$ fixed (red dot series) and compare to the RL-trained policy (blue triangle series).
 Each point in a series indicates a refinement step ($k$) in an AFEM MDP with the associated policy.
-Observe that the (AM$)^2$R policy has a similar path through these axes as many of the fixed $\theta$ policies, reflecting the fact that it is driving down error at the same rate.
+Observe that the (AM$)^2$R policy has a path through these axes that is similar to those of many of the fixed $\theta$ policies, reflecting the fact that it is driving down error at the same rate.
 However, in the final steps of the (AM$)^2$R policy, notice that many more dofs are added per step, in accordance with the decrease in $\theta$ value seen in \Cref{fig:ex1a-ab}.
-In particular, the final step of the policy goes from $5497$ to $22,177$ dofs while driving error down by a factor of $\approx 3.7$ (from $3.0\times 10^{-4}$ to $8.3\times 10^{-5}$), which is a substantially larger step than any of the fixed $\theta$ policies.
+In particular, \rev{the final step of the trained policy is visibly much longer than the typical step sizes of the AMR policies.
+By looking at the raw data, we observe that the final step} goes from $5497$ to $22,177$ dofs while driving error down by a factor of $\approx 3.7$ (from $3.0\times 10^{-4}$ to $8.3\times 10^{-5}$), which is a substantially larger step than any of the fixed $\theta$ policies.

 A related story is shown in the right plot of \Cref{fig:ex1a-cd}.
 Here, the global error estimate of each policy is plotted as a function of \textit{cumulative} dofs at each step, i.e.,~$J_k$.
 The (AM$)^2$R policy was trained to minimize $J_k$ and indeed it attains the $10^{-4}$ error threshold with $18\%-61\%$ as many cumulative dofs as any of the traditional (fixed $\theta$) marking policies.